blazingdrummer/BakedModpack/README.md

   - spectral circlet has no texture and is invisible, making it nearly impossible to pick up if you didn't see it drop
   - loading into the Bazaar using a game save causes the BiggerBazaar chests to not spawn
     - simply don't save your game in the Bazaar or do your shopping beforehand
-  - Playing on Diluvian is not properly counted as Monsoon by Starting Credits GUI, so you don't get any extra credits from the multipliers, only for the number of stages cleared.
-Options right now for getting lots of credits until Phedg can take a look at it are:
-    - playing on monsoon instead of diluvian
-    - doing the math yourself and adjusting your credit count manually by editing the config file that stores the credits
-      - monsoon's consumable formula would be `({stage count} * {difficulty multiplier = 8} * {ending multiplier = 2.5 (win), 1.5 (loss), 2 (obliteration)}) - {stage count}`
-      - monsoon's persistent formula would be `({stage count} * {difficulty multiplier = 4} * {ending multiplier = 2 (win), 1 (loss), 1.5 (obliteration)}) - {stage count}`
   - (not really a bug?) going to the next stage toggles `noclip` off and takes focus away from the console
 #### Multiplayer-Only
   - price labels on the modded portions of the Bazaar display as gold rather than lunar coins for clients (e.g. $1 instead of 1 lunar); also affects fuel array chest
-  - Scavengers and the Void Fields don't scale back items to compensate for item sharing, resulting in large power spikes for players
+  - Scavengers don't scale back items to compensate for item sharing, resulting in large power spikes for players
-    - I'd recommend compensating by only picking up 1 item from the Void Field rewards instead of all of them; a similar approach could be taken with Scavengers, but they are more difficult to balance; maybe try picking up `{# of items}/{# of party members}` items
+    - try picking up `{# of items}/{# of party members}` items
   - the red item cauldron in the Bazaar gives the player a red item directly into their inventory, but also drops one on the ground, resulting in duplication
     - simply don't pick up this item; in the case that you accidentally do and want to remove it, simply use the command `remove_item {item_name} 1`
   - when playing as Void Reaver as the client, you must use the alternate `Client Reave` ability available in his loadout for his special to function properly, albeit without the fancy effects